• Skip to primary navigation

 How to store aquafaba

-You can also freeze it for up to 3 months.
+Freezer: You can also freeze aquafaba for up to 3 months.

 Give the sealed jar of aquafaba a good shake a few minutes before using.

-Uses for aquafaba
+Uses for Baking

 Chickpea Flour Brownies on a Wood Board